philmcminn/new-paper/README.md

 ## File and Directory Naming

-Over time, you will be adding your own files and content to your paper The various files and examples in this repository show you how to go about doing that.
+Over time, you will be adding your own files and content to your paper.
+The various files and examples in this repository demonstrate how to go about doing that.

 Please ensure you stick to the coding standards described in the comments of the